Giving to HPSO

 Donate now

-Whether you make a general donation or a memorial or commemorative gift, the funds described below will benefit from your generosity.
-Please consider HPSO funds when making your estate plans.
 Gifts to The Hardy Plant Society of Oregon, a tax-exempt, charitable organization recognized by the IRS under 501(c)(3) organization, may be tax deductible.
 Gifts received without any designation are directed to HPSO’s Lucy Hardiman Perennial Fund.

 LUCY HARDIMAN PERENNIAL FUND